6 Positive & Negative Effects Of Single Parenting

 The responsibility of raising a kid alone can be overwhelming for a single parent.
 So don’t hesitate to reach out to your friends and family and seek their support.

-3. Children After A Divorce:
+3. Children After A Divorce

-4. Emotional Problems:
+4. Emotional Problems

-5. Loneliness:
+5. Loneliness

 Being a lonely single mom or dad is another challenge.
 They will not only be able to share their difficulties with their spouse but also cannot share their joys as well.
-If the parent is single because of spouse’s death or any tragedy, it will be even harder for the parent to bear all sorts of responsibilities.
+If the parent is single because of a spouse’s death or any tragedy, it will be even harder for the parent to bear all sorts of responsibilities.

-6. Adjustment Difficulties:
+6. Adjustment Difficulties

 Raising kids, without the support of your better half, is not an easy thing to do as you have to single-handedly face a fair share of concerns, dilemmas, and other issues.
 However, don’t lose heart over any issues!
 You can cope with the stress with a great amount of planning and with these simple tips.

-1. Set Up A Routine:
+1. Set Up A Routine

 Structure your day in such a way that it offers a sense of security to your child.
 Maintain a relatively consistent mealtime, wake up time and bedtime.
-If you miss spending with your kids during the daytime because of your job, do not try to make it up for the night.
-Letting them stay late night is not a right approach’ as told be Leah Klungness, Ph.D., a psychologist in Long Island and coauthor of The Complete Single Mother.
+If you miss spending time with your kids during the daytime because of your job, do not try to make it up for the night.
+Letting them stay late at night is not a right approach’ as told by Leah Klungness, Ph.D., a psychologist in Long Island and coauthor of The Complete Single Mother.

 Children need to sleep more and as a parent; you need to take some time for your kids to set up a routine (2)

-2. Taking Care Of Yourself:
+2. Take Care Of Yourself

 Your child may observe you being angry, upset or sad when major life issues crop up.
 It is quite common in all families, be it a single parent or nuclear families.
 The only thing you should do is to let her know your negative emotions are not because of her, and you love her more than anything else.